 - Don’t push your dog too hard.
 If you have a puppy or a senior dog, don’t push them too hard when it comes to exercising – if they are overworked, a pooch will end up with the hiccups.
 Equally don’t expect a small or naturally lazy dog to keep up with a working breed, or to play for hours if they are normally only used to twenty minutes of exercise.

 - Keep your dog calm and content.
 Seeing as anxiety and stress can contribute to a dog’s hiccups, helping them avoid such experiences will, in turn, minimize their chances of ending up with hiccups.

 Naturally, hiccups may still happen – they’re a natural part of the canine experience.
 However, following these steps may minimize the chances of Fido hiccing up a storm.

 How Can You Get Rid of Dog Hiccups?

 There are a plethora of myths and legends surrounding the curing of hiccups when they do happen.
 Perhaps the most important thing to note is that you should never, under any circumstances, attempt to shock or scare your dog to stop them hiccupping!
 This may or may not work in humans, but all you’ll be doing to poor Fido is turning them in a traumatic and terrifying ordeal, and condemning him to a life of anxiety every time he struggles with a bout of hiccups.

 If you want to help your dog overcome their hiccups without causing permanent psychological damage, there are a plethora of different techniques that you can employ.

 - Providing an ice cube for your dog to suck on.

-- Add something sweet (honey or granulated sugar) to your dog’s water.
+- Add something sweet (maple syrup, honey, granulated sugar, etc.) to your dog’s water.

 - Convince your dog to roll on their back and rubbing their tummy.